dappnode/mev-sp-oracle/spec/README.md

 https://excalidraw.com/#json=B9-GYxQulDA5PA-xanxwP,-D8sGwTKVlykXXLiLZPpeA

 * The merkle tree leafs are ordered by its deposit address in ascending order.
+* The merkle tree is prepended (first element) with a leaf containing `POOL_FEES_ADDRESS` and the accumulated balance.
+See rewards calculation section.
-* The merkle leafs are hashed with solidity `sha3` hasing algorithm.
+* The merkle leafs are hashed with solidity `sha3` hashing algorithm.
 * Deposit addresses in the merkle tree shall be unique.
 * The hashing algorithm for the merkle tree is `keccak256`.
 * The hashing algotithm for the merkle tree shall sort sibling pairs.
+* The deposit addresses in the merkle tree shall be in lower case.

 See test vectors for more information.
+TODO:

 Every `CHECKPOINT_SIZE_SLOTS` the oracle updates in the smoothing pool smart contract stored in the Ethereum blockchain a new merkle root, that summarizes the rewards that each address can claim.
 Anyone that controls said address, can claim their rewards by providing a valid merkle proof, prooving that a given leaf is contained within the merkle tree represented by that merkle root.